 Customer cloud resources are separated from the Swimlane enterprise and office networks.
-All Swimlane development environments are separated from production environments on a network level.
+All Swimlane development environments are isolated from production environments at the network level.

 Web Application Firewall

 IDS/IPS and a web application firewall (WAF) protect Swimlane customer cloud resources.
 Firewall rules are dynamically updated from the Swimlane SOC using open and closed-source threat intelligence tools.